 Fairest of them all

 To be clear, I’m not necessarily advocating that new hobbyists acquire this or any kind of angelfish during their first rounds of fish stocking.
-Angels in general rely heavily on a high-quality (and sometimes somewhat specialized) diet, they are susceptible to some nasty diseases, they can be jerks to their tankmates, and even nominally “reef-safe” species can exhibit a taste for some of your priciest corals.
-For these reasons and more, most experienced reefers would suggest that you first try your hand at far more sturdy and predictable types of fish such as gobies, blennies, etc. But, when you’re truly ready for your first angelfish, the coral beauty is a great choice.
+Angels, in general, rely heavily on a high-quality (and sometimes somewhat specialized) diet, they are susceptible to some nasty diseases, they can be jerks to their tankmates, and even nominally “reef-safe” species can exhibit a taste for some of your priciest corals.
+For these reasons and more, most experienced reefers would suggest that you first try your hand at far more sturdy and predictable types of fish such as gobies, blennies, etc. But, when you’re truly ready for your first angelfish, a BIOTA coral beauty is a great choice.

 Let us just get that color part out of the way here; this fish is absolutely splendid.
 One of the coolest things about the species is its variability.
 This makes stock from each native population, and to some extent, even each individual, a little bit unique.
 But the basic coloration is undeniably impressive with a bright fiery orange-red base color.
 Purply blue markings cover the face and fins, breaking up into jagged vertical bands over the midsection.
 Neon blue highlights often cover the lips, ring the eyes and outline the fins.
 Despite the regularity with which it appears in the trade, few aquarists ever lose the sense of awe this animal inspires with its intense hues.

 So many first-time reefkeepers might be pleased to learn that this species is one of the “toughest” angels.
 They might even be happier to hear that the species is now available as captive-bred.
 Yes, as is usually the case,